-There is nothing more confusing than extinction, we are wired with the desire to avoid it.
+There is nothing more confusing than extinction, most of us are wired with the desire to avoid it.

 In order to start a thinking process, BOPH is focusing on wildlife close to home.
-Three species facing increasing hardship in the UK today.
+Three of the many species facing increasing hardship in the UK today.
 The Barn Owl, The Kestrel and The Hedgehog, have become our start point.

 Fantastic information is already available from the following links...